Disney’s Controversial Splash Mountain Ride Has Officially Closed

-Editor's Note, July 1, 2022: Just over two years after the Walt Disney Company announced plans to reimagine Splash Mountain, a ride inspired by the racist 1946 film Song of the South, the entertainment conglomorate has revealed its vision for the overhauled attraction.
+Editor's Note, January 23, 2023: Over two years after the Walt Disney Company announced plans to reimagine Splash Mountain, a ride inspired by the racist 1946 film Song of the South, the entertainment conglomorate has officially closed the attraction.

 Per a statement, the ride will open in late 2024 as Tiana's Bayou Adventure, a “musical adventure” that follows characters from the 2009 film The Princess and the Frog as they prepare to host a “one-of-a-kind Mardi Gras celebration” in New Orleans.
 Below, read our 2020 article about Splash Mountain and its controversial history.